The Public Relations BlogPublic RelationsInvestor Relations (IR)Your CSR is Boring—You Are Picking the Wrong Fights

 1. There must be a clearly defined enemy; the more potent the enemy, the more interesting the story.

-If you want people to side with your brand actively, they need to know who and what you’re up against — and that the brand is putting itself at risk by taking this position.
+If you want people to actively support your brand, they need to know who and what you’re up against and that the brand is putting itself at risk by taking this position.

 From a PR perspective, companies cutting down rainforests are weak.
 And taking a stand on behalf of the rainforest is risk-free for the brand.